-- Stacks (STX), a Layer One blockchain network for DApps and smart contracts on Bitcoin is up 43%
+- Ankr (ANKR), a blockchain construction house for stuff like DApps and smart contracts on Bitcoin is up 38%

-- Neo (NEO), the native token of China’s first-ever public blockchain is up 36%
+- Conflux (CFX), the native token of one of China’s only public blockchains is up 15%

-- Huobi Token (HT), the native token Huobi exchange is up 12%.
+- Huobi Token (HB), the native token of the Huobi cryptocurrency exchange down 10%.